-We are keen to collaborate with a wide range of students, universities, organisations and individual sector specialists both in the UK and overseas.
+We are keen to collaborate with a wide range of local, regional and national students, universities, organisations and sector specialists.

 Some ideas for collaboration include:

 - Undertaking research projects

 - Setting up or participating in foundation/undergraduate/Masters and PhD student research placements with the SDNPA

 If you are planning to conduct, or are currently conducting research in the South Downs National Park, or want to discuss potential research collaborations with the SDNPA, then please do get in touch by filling in this form and emailing email@example.com.

 If you wish to know what research we are looking to commission, see our tender pages here and sign up to receive updates from our portal.